wearelumenai/distclus/README.md

 Where :

-- Iter: maximal number of iterations if given.
+- `Iter`: maximal number of iterations if given.
 Unlimited by default.
-- IterFreq: maximal number of iterations per second.
+- `IterFreq`: maximal number of iterations per second.
 Unlimited by default.
-- Timeout: maximal algorithm execution duration in seconds.
+- `Timeout`: maximal algorithm execution duration in seconds.
 Unlimited by default.
-- NumCPU: number of CPU to use for algorithm execution.
+- `NumCPU`: number of CPU to use for algorithm execution.
 Default is maximal number of CPU.
-- DataPerIter: minimum number of pushed data before starting a new iteration if given.
+- `DataPerIter`: minimum number of pushed data before starting a new iteration if given.
 Online clustering specific.
-- StatusNotifier: callback called in a separate go routine, each time the algorithm change of status or fires an error.
+- `StatusNotifier`: callback called in a separate go routine, each time the algorithm change of status or fires an error.
 Online clustering specific.

 ### MCMC Configuration